Bridging Composite and Real: Towards End-to-end Deep Image Matting: GFM: Glance and Focus Matting Network

 \section{GFM: Glance and Focus Matting Network}

-When tackling the animal image matting problem, we humans first glance at the image to quickly recognize the salient rough foreground or background areas and then focus on the transition areas to distinguish details from the background.
-It can be formulated as a rough segmentation stage and a matting stage roughly.
-Note that these two stages may be intertwined that there will be feedback from the second stage to correct the erroneous decision at the first stage, for example, in some ambiguous areas due to the protective coloration of animals or occlusions.
+When tackling the image matting problem, we humans first glance at the image to quickly recognize the salient rough foreground or background areas and then focus on the transition areas to distinguish details from the background.
+It can be formulated as a segmentation stage and a matting stage roughly.
+Note that these two stages may be intertwined that there will be feedback from the second stage to correct the erroneous decision at the first stage, like some ambiguous areas caused by the protective coloration of animals or occlusions.
 To mimic the human experience and empower the matting model with proper abilities at both stages, it is reasonable to integrate them into a single model and explicitly model the collaboration.
-To this end, we propose a novel Glance and Focus Matting network for end-to-end natural animal image matting.
+To this end, we propose a novel Glance and Focus Matting network for end-to-end image matting as shown in Figure~\ref{fig:network}.